 Airport costs are predominantly fixed.
 Even with low passenger numbers and declining revenue they need to maintain operations for cargo flights.
 Operational, maintenance, utility and personnel costs remain constant.

 So, how will they manage their economic turnaround and tempt passengers back as countries tentatively reopen borders for international travel?
-The answer can be found in accelerating digital transformation programs, allowing them to leverage automation and enable new services and operational efficiencies.
+The answer can be found in accelerating digital transformation (DX) programmes, allowing them to leverage automation and enable new services and operational efficiencies.

 The connected airport